lombervid/vueginate/README.md

 ### Custom styles

-Or your can style your component base in the classes it has:
+Or you can style your component based in the classes it provides:

 - `vueginate-container`: pagination container `ul`
 - `vg-item`: every item in the list